ghailen/bank-account-kata/README.md

 ![image](https://user-images.githubusercontent.com/36199753/152422237-2a949e33-6564-4f71-8a0d-91a43237f8e6.png)

-in Java console the new balance will be printed :
+In Java console the new balance will be printed :

 ![image](https://user-images.githubusercontent.com/36199753/152421021-be5296f8-d4bc-4ca3-b376-23a7536744d5.png)